jmontleon/libvirt-configs/MorphOS/README.md

 MorphOS is free to use in a VM but it will start to slow down after 30 minutes and become unusable after some time.
 It is not possible to register MorphOS from within a VM.

 For audio and network to work you must use QEMU 8+.
 To resolve a shutdown issue you must use 8.1+.
 Networking will initially be broken until a workaround is implemented post-install.
+MorphOS uses PPC emulation so ensure you have qemu-system-ppc installed.

 Once these files are available, update `%%ROM`, `%%DISK`, and `%%ISO` in the domain file, `MorphOS.xml`, with values that make sense for your environment.